sm6592624/Data-Vault-Pro/README.md

 I built this because I was tired of jumping between Excel, Tableau, and various other tools just to get quick insights from CSV files.
 This app lets you upload your data and literally just ask questions about it in plain English.

-The AI analyzes your data and gives you both written insights and interactive charts.
+The system analyzes your data and gives you both written insights and interactive charts.
 It's like having a data analyst that never gets tired of your questions.

 ## Key Features